netdata/netdata/src/collectors/charts.d.plugin/README.md

 `fixid()` will get a string and return a properly formatted id for a chart or dimension.

 This is an expensive function that should not be used in `X_update()`.
-You can keep the generated id in a BASH associative array to have the values availables in `X_update()`, like this:
+You can keep the generated id in a BASH associative array to have the values available in `X_update()`, like this:

 ```sh
 declare -A X_ids=()